 - Degree: Bachelor of Science

-In Computer Science, you learn how to use and improve computers, from the basics of computing, such as data structures, databases, operating systems, software engineering, and numerical methods, through to specialized areas, such as computational intelligence, bioinformatics, computer graphics, and computer animation.
-Computer Science graduates can go on to careers in software engineering, systems analysis, technical writing, web development, research, programming, and software testing.
+In the Bachelor of Science Computer Science program on UBC’s Okanagan campus, you’ll learn how to use and improve computers.
+Explore everything from the basics of computing, including data structures, databases, operating systems, software engineering, and numerical methods, to specialized areas such as computational intelligence, bioinformatics, computer graphics, and computer animation.

 Experiential learning and research